iwan-rg/Arabic-Patents/README.md

 # Arabic-Patents

-This repoository is for the publication: Establishing a Baseline for Arabic Patents Classification: A Comparison of Twelve Approaches, accepted in WANLP 2022 (https://sites.google.com/view/wanlp2022/).
+This repository is for the publication: Establishing a Baseline for Arabic Patents Classification: A Comparison of Twelve Approaches, accepted in WANLP 2022 (https://sites.google.com/view/wanlp2022/).